GT 1000 Ambassador Program

 - A one- to two-hour time block for tabling and recruitment events (FASET, PreviewTech, Gold Carpet Day)

-- Class visits (minimum of three during Fall Semester)
+- Class visits (minimum of two during Fall Semester)

-- Attendance at a two-hour Ambassador Training Session (evening or weekend date and time TBD after selection of members)
+- Attendance at a two-hour Ambassador Training Session date and time TBD after selection of members)

-- Assisting with recruitment of first-year students to participate in the program, which involves FASET tabling and speaking with parents and students at FASET programs (Summer Term, but being on-campus in the summer is not required of all Ambassadors).
+- Assisting with recruitment of incoming first-year and transfer students to participate in the program, which involves FASET tabling and speaking with parents and students at FASET programs (Summer Term, but being on-campus in the summer is not required of all Ambassadors).

-- Assisting with recruitment of approximately 350 GT 1000 and GT 2000 Team Leaders annually, coordinating with TLAB members to speak to campus groups, conduct tabling events, and distributing printed information.
+- Assisting with recruitment of approximately 150 GT 1000 and GT 2000 Team Leaders annually, coordinating with the GT 1000 Student Executive Board to speak to campus groups, conduct tabling events, and distributing printed information.

 - Interviewing potential Team Leaders, evaluating their suitability to assist first-year students with academic-related and/or personal issues, their potential as role models, and their commitment to the program and its role on campus.

-- Representing GT 1000 as requested by campus or external affiliates.
+- Representing GT 1000 or GT 2000 as requested by campus or external affiliates.

 - Must be a current or former TL for GT 1000 or GT 2000 and/or a student who took GT 1000 or GT 2000